Safety Week

 Keep an eye out for information about Medical Amnesty in your residential community, and prepare yourself to help out a fellow Gopher in need of medical attention.

-Attend an Overdose Response Training on Friday, April 25 at 12 p.m. in Mayo 3-125 to be trained on the administration of naloxone, a medication that can reverse opioid overdose.
-Registered participants will receive a free naloxone kit.
-Sponsored by Boynton Health and the Steve Rummler Hope Network.
+Attend an Overdose Response Training on Tuesday, October 28th at 4 pm in Mondale Hall Room 20 or Wednesday, November 19th at 11:15 am in Health Science Education Center 3-150 to be trained on the administration of Naloxone, a medication that can reverse opioid overdose.
+Registered participants will learn about Steve's Law (MN's Good Samaritan & Naloxone legislation), see a demo of Naloxone administration, and receive a free Naloxone kit.
+Sponsored by the Health Emergency Response Office (HERO).
+To find more information on trainings and how to register, visit the HERO website or the Steve Rummler Hope Network training page.

 Visit the Life Safety Campus Map to learn where you can access naloxone, Stop The Bleed kits, and Automated External Defibrillators (AEDs) on campus.